Azure-Samples/ms-identity-javascript-angular-tutorial/7-AdvancedScenarios/1-call-api-obo/README.md

 #### Configure Known Client Applications for service (ProfileAPI)

-For a middle-tier Web API (`ProfileAPI`) to be able to call a downstream web API, the middle-tier app needs to be granted the required permissions as well.
+For a middle-tier web API (`ProfileAPI`) to be able to call a downstream web API, the middle-tier app needs to be granted the required permissions as well.
 However, since the middle-tier cannot interact with the signed-in user, it needs to be explicitly bound to the client app in its **Azure AD** registration.
 This binding merges the permissions required by both the client and the middle tier Web Api and presents it to the end user in a single consent dialog.
 The user then consent to this combined set of permissions.

 To achieve this, you need to add the **Application Id** of the client app, in the Manifest of the web API in the `knownClientApplications` property.
 Here's how: